hereon-mbs/MBS-3D-OptFlow/README.md

 # MBS-3D-OptFlow

 MBS-3D-OptFlow provides fast and memory efficient digital volume correlation for Nvidia GPUs intended for the use with synchrotron µ-CT volume image data.
+The code solves the optical flow problem by minimizing an energy functional of the form

+$$ E(u,v,w) = E_{Data} + \alpha E_{Smoothness} $$

+where $`E_{Data}`$ is a data term enforcing brightness constancy and $` E_{Smoothness} `$ provides regularization.
+The default solver implemented operates as multiscale approach in 3D, with an  inner/outer iteration scheme and optimization via auto-adaptive successive over-relaxation.

-**Pending Updates**:
+**Pending Repository Updates**:
   - Add a tool to perform rigid_body registration
   - Streamlining of main.cpp (removing unused experimental features, workflows to separate files)
   - Documenting all available input parameters